Get a quick quote

 Will interest rates increase further for homeowners in 2024?

-In their latest rate announcement for 2024, the RBA has indicated that the official cash rate target isn't going anywhere:
+In their latest rate announcement for 2024, the RBA has indicated that the official cash rate target isn't going anywhere soon:

 Banks and other lenders are clearly taking these indications seriously.

 Compare Club broker Sophie Matthews recommends that anyone facing the end of their low fixed interest rate term, consider refinancing their home loan.
-She also suggests you "act fast to maximise your savings".
-If you've already moved off your low fixed interest rate, Sophie suggests that:
+She also suggests you "act fast to maximise your savings."

 What time is the RBA cash rate decision?

 The RBA meets eight times this year, on the first Tuesday of each month (excepting January, April, July and October) to decide on monetary policy.
-The board announces the new cash rate at 2.30pm that day, with any changes they make coming into effect the next day.
+The board announces the new cash rate at 2.30pm on those days, with any changes they make coming into effect the next day.

 Why do interest rates go up and down?